ZachCodedThat/code-challenge/README.md

 If the project was growing I would want to move into something like Next.js because of their [excellent "handler" for their API routes](https://nextjs.org/docs/api-routes/introduction) which handles... all the work at securing them.
 I am obligated to say React will leak your API keys like a sieve.
 All the serverless stuff you can get into is not bad either and is useful when dealing with tons of data and pages at scale.

 ---
- `npx zpinfo` to check out all my links in one neat package.
+ `npx zpinfo` to check out all my links in one neat package which uses a bit of node magic.